TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 Your verifiable consumer request must:

-*   Provide sufficient identifying information to allow us to reasonably verify you are the person about whom we collected and retained Personal Information, and/or your authority to make such request on behalf of the data subject, and
+*   Provide sufficient identifying information (including full name, postal address, and email address) to allow us to reasonably verify you are the person about whom we collected and retained Personal Information, and/or your authority to make such request on behalf of the data subject, and
 *   Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

 Note that we will only use Personal Information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request or to review and comply with the request.

+You may authorize someone to act as your agent and submit a request on your behalf.
+Due to the sensitivity of such requests, you must verify the agent’s authorization before we will act.
+Accordingly:

+*   You must supply written permission for a specific agent to act on your behalf. and
+*   We will use your email address to connect directly with you to verify agent identity and authority.

 We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or authority to make the request and confirm with a level of confidence appropriate to the sensitivity of the information that the Personal Information we have collected and retained in our systems and databases relates to you.